-You should also send a morning and afternoon snack with them (we do not provide snacks at camp).
+Please send a sack lunch with your child every day.
+You may also send a morning and/or afternoon snack with them (we do not provide snacks at camp).
 If you do not provide lunch for your child, you will be called and asked to bring one.
-There is no refrigeration available.
-We suggest packing an ice pack for your child's lunch.
-We will have water coolers/drinking fountains available throughout the day to refill water bottles.
-It is important that you send your child to camp with a refillable water bottle.
-They will be engaging in elevated levels of activity throughout the day.
-All children and staff must wash their hands before lunch, snacks, or handling food.
+There is no refrigeration available; we suggest packing an ice pack for your child's lunch.
+It is very important that you send your child to camp with a refillable water bottle.
+They will be engaging in high levels of activity throughout the day.
+All children and staff must wash their hands before lunch, snacks or handling food.